stanRepo/web-app-from-scratch-2021/README.md

 I couldn't have made this template engine without this article from hackernoon.com (2)

-Let me explain what happens here:
+Let me explain what happens under the hood:

 1. I send the HTML element `(string)` and the data `(object)` to `render()`.
 2. The function looks for `{{ }}` tags and uses the word inside as a reference for the value that needs to be inserted.